johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 **A disclaimer: Not only am I not a cardiologist, but if you asked me to point to the location of the heart in my chest, I wonder whether I would point to the correct spot.
-Perhaps the information presented here may have be of some use, but I don't have the expertise to say one way or the other.**
+Perhaps the information presented here may be of some use, but I don't have the expertise to say one way or the other.**

 Here I will tell the tale of two visits to the ER,